emily-elizabeth/UserNotification_OXT/README.md

 Use `CheckNotificationAuthorizationStatus` to query whether the app currently has permission to display notifications, without triggering a permission dialog.
 This is useful for checking status before posting a notification, or for directing the user to System Settings if permission has been denied.

-The result is delivered asynchronously as a `notificationAuthorizationStatus` message sent to the current stack, with a single parameter `pStatus` containing one of the following strings:
+The result is delivered asynchronously as a `notificationAuthorizationStatus` message posted to the script object that called this command, with a single parameter `pStatus` containing one of the following strings:

 | Status | Description |
 |---|---|